KanishkKhurana/blogmaker/README.md

 See the [posts](./posts) directory for what a post should look like.
 Posts must be written in [markdown](https://daringfireball.net/projects/markdown/syntax), and filenames must end in ".md".
 Dates must be in (yyyy/mm/dd) format.
 All posts must be in the posts directory.

-If you need a post to use MathJaX to format LaTeX equations, add the line
+If you need a post to use MathJaX to format LaTeX equations, add the line-

 ```
 [pandoc]: <> (--mathjax)